Astrid Lindgren: Career

-In 1958 Lindgren received the second Hans Christian Andersen Medal for Rasmus på luffen (Rasmus and the Vagabond), a 1956 novel developed from her screenplay and filmed in 1955.
+In 1958, Lindgren received the second Hans Christian Andersen Medal for Rasmus på luffen (Rasmus and the Vagabond), a 1956 novel developed from her screenplay and filmed in 1955.
 The biennial International Board on Books for Young People, now considered the highest lifetime recognition available to creators of children's books, soon came to be called the Little Nobel Prize.
-Prior to 1962 the Board cited a single book published during the preceding two years.
+In her career, she wrote more than 30 books for children.
+In 2017, she was calculated to be the world's 18th most translated author.
+By 2010, she had sold roughly 167 million books worldwide.